6. Consumers’ 9 New Rights Under Consumer Directed Care (CDC)

 4) To choose WHO supplies your care.

-Now you can choose a premium private care Home Care Approved Provider such as Daughterly Care and if your Current Old School Approved Provider makes this difficult by saying we are not on their “Preferred Panel” or charges unfair additional, often secret fees such as 20% pa Third Party Processing Fees – you can just transfer your Government funded Home Care Package to Daughterly Care Community Services as we are a new breed of Consumer Directed Care Approved Provider and we don’t charge any fees on Unspent Funds that transfer from your last Approved Provider.
+Now you can choose a premium private care Home Care Approved Provider such as Daughterly Care and if your Current Old School Approved Provider makes this difficult by saying we are not on their “Preferred Panel” or they charge unfair additional, often secret fees such as 10-25% pa Third Party Processing Fees – you can just transfer your Government Funded Home Care Package to Daughterly Care Community Services as we are a new breed of Consumer Directed Care Approved Provider.
+We don’t charge any fees on Unspent Funds that transfer from your last Approved Provider.

-1. how much the Government was paying for their care; or
+1. how much the Government was paying for their in home care; or

-3. what their Unspent Funds use so The Productivity Commission recommended these reforms.
+3. what their Unspent Funds were… so The Productivity Commission recommended these reforms.

 The new transparency comes via: